deepmodeling/deepmd-kit/doc/getting-started.md

                         master)
   -i INPUT, --input INPUT
-                        The original frozen model, which will be compressed by the deepmd-kit (default: frozen_model.pb) -o OUTPUT, --output OUTPUT
+                        The original frozen model, which will be compressed by the code (default: frozen_model.pb) -o OUTPUT, --output OUTPUT
                         The compressed model (default:
-                        frozen_model_compress.pb)
+                        frozen_model_compressed.pb)
-  -s STEP, --step STEP  Model compression introduces two tables with different
+  -s STEP, --step STEP  Model compression uses fifth-order polynomials to
+                        interpolate the embedding-net.
+It introduces two
-                        uniform step size to store the parameters of the fifth-order polynomials.
-The step parameter denotes
-                        the uniform step size of the first table and the second table will use 10 * step as it's uniform step size.
-Smaller step with higher accuracy and bigger model size (default: 0.01)
-  -e EXTRAPOLATE, --extrapolate EXTRAPOLATE
+                        tables with different step size to store the parameters of the polynomials.
+The first table covers the range of the training data, while the second table is an extrapolation of the training data.
+The domain of each table is uniformly divided by a given step size.
+And the step(parameter) denotes the step size of the first table and the second table will use 10 * step as it's step size to save the memory.
+Usually the value ranges from 0.1 to 0.001.
+Smaller step means higher accuracy and bigger model size (default: 0.01) -e EXTRAPOLATE, --extrapolate EXTRAPOLATE
-                        The domain range of the first table is automatically detected by the code, while the second table ranges from the first table's upper boundary(upper) to the extrapolate(parameter) * upper. (default: 5) -f FREQUENCY, --frequency FREQUENCY
+                        The domain range of the first table is automatically detected by the code: [d_low, d_up].
+While the second table ranges from the first table's upper boundary(d_up) to the extrapolate(parameter) * d_up:
+                        [d_up, extrapolate * d_up] (default: 5)
+  -f FREQUENCY, --frequency FREQUENCY
-                        The frequency of tabulation overflow check(If the input environment matrix overflow the first or second table range).
+                        The frequency of tabulation overflow check(Whether the input environment matrix overflow the first or second table range).
 By default do not check the overflow (default: -1)